Solo Travel Over 40: Why I’m Finally Traveling for Me

 That kind of freedom feels radical when you have spent most of your life accommodating everyone else.

 Of course, solo travel over 40 is not always glamorous.
 Sometimes it is dragging a heavy suitcase over cobblestone streets in shoes that were cute but impractical.
-Sometimes it is booking an Airbnb that looked much better in the photos.
+Other times it is booking an Airbnb that looked much better in the photos.
 Sometimes it is standing in an airport after a delay, exhausted and broke, wondering why you thought this was a good idea.
 I have missed buses, gotten on the wrong train, miscalculated exchange rates, and found myself in situations where all I could do was laugh and figure it out.

 And maybe that is part of the beauty of it.